monsonite/Suite-16/README.md

 Shortly after that I developed a very crude routine to print decimal integers to the terminal.
 Suite_16_printnum_STM3H743_1.ino

+The latest program sample is a hexadecimal to decimal conversion routine

 Suite-16 is based on Steve Wozniak's Sweet-16 virtual 16-bit cpu which he wrote for Apple II

 It has a minimum instruction set of just 31 instructions.
 AC is the Accumulator R0, Rn are general purpose registers R1 to R15